rmarable/ParallelClusterMaker/README.md

 ## Disclaimer

-**This software is neither endorsed nor supported by Amazon Web Services.**
+**This software is neither endorsed nor supported by Amazon Web Services!**
+You cannot get support by opening a ticket or engaging AWS engineers in the public forums.

 If you choose to use this software in production, please be forewarned that bugs may still be present and unexpected (and undocumented) behavior may be observed.
+Very bad things may happen.
 Use at your own risk!

 Please report any bugs, issues, or otherwise unexpected behavior to Rodney Marable (rodney.marable@gmail.com) through the normal Github channels.